 How the Crossover Began

 So when did it all begin?
 Well, in 2015, Turkish football team Besiktas made history by becoming the first traditional sports team to invest in esports.
 Besiktas recruited AcesHigh, a rising Turkish League of Legends team to represent them, and it wasn’t long before other football teams followed.
-Later that year, German Bundesliga’s Wolfsburg FC joined the fray by recruiting FIFA player Benedict “Salz0r” Saltzer, with Spanish basketball team Saski Baskonia taking it one step further by merging with Atlantis, a promising multigaming organisation in Spain.
-Meanwhile in Brazil, Santos FC merged with Dexterity Team, rebranding all four of their squads to Santos Dexterity.
-At this point in time it was baby steps, and all four teams only invested domestically.
+Later that year, German Bundesliga’s Wolfsburg FC joined the fray by recruiting FIFA player Benedict “Salz0r” Saltzer, with Spanish basketball team Saski Baskonia taking it one step further by merging with Atlantis, a promising multigaming organization in Spain.
+Meanwhile, in Brazil, Santos FC merged with Dexterity Team, rebranding all four of their squads to Santos Dexterity.
+It was baby steps, and all four teams only invested domestically.
 However, by the end of 2016 the following year, things would change dramatically.

 They were landmark deals, and since then, the NBA’s Houston Rockets, Golden State Warriors, Sacramento Kings and the Cleveland Cavaliers have all joined the esports party bus, investing into both League of Legends and NBA 2K.
 Even retired NBA legend Shaquille O’Neal and baseball superstar Alex Rodriguez got in on the action by investing in L.A. based team NRG Esports.
 So the question is why are traditional sports teams so hot for esports, and why now?